ssd0247/RL-bots/README.md

 ## REQUIREMENTS

-* Should be as modular and loosely-coupled as possible, with just the purpose of building an agent.
+* `docs/` should contain scripts that are as modular and loosely-coupled as possible, with just the purpose of building an agent.
 * Test driven development is preferred way.
 Though any other good practices are also welcomed.